Skip to content

 What is inventory management?

-Inventory management is the science and art of ordering, storing, and using a company’s inventory — the materials and components a business sells or uses to make its products.
-It includes the systems and processes companies use to track their inventory and determine when to order more.
+Inventory management is the process of keeping track of all the goods your company has in stock.
+It’s the science and art of ordering, storing, and using a company’s inventory — the materials, components, and products a business sells or uses to make its finished goods.

 There are many definitions of inventory out there.
 Some offer an interpretation that refers to inventory as the sum of all items used in your business.
 This includes anything related to the operations of your business, such as safety or office equipment.